octimot/StoryToolkitAI/INSTALLATION.md

 [Click here to the main project page](https://github.com/octimot/StoryToolkitAI)

+### Have you looked for standalone version first?
+We're currently working to get the app in a standalone binary version for different operating systems and platforms, so before anything else and if you don't want to get your hands dirty with terminal commands, check if there is a release available for your platform [here](https://github.com/octimot/StoryToolkitAI/releases).

+---

 ### Quick Info before we start

 Our installation is on MacOS 12.6 running on M1, but the scripts should run fine on other CPUs and GPUs.
 For both